utnet-org/utility/docs/architecture/how/gas.md

 is calculated as an average across all shards.

 Going slightly off-topic, it should also be mentioned that chunk capacity is not constant.
 Chunk producers can change it by 0.1% per chunk.
-The framework client does not currently make use of this option, so it really is a nitpick only relevant in theory.
-However, any client implementation such as framework must compute the total capacity as the sum of gas limits stored in the chunk headers to be compliant.
+The unc-infra.client does not currently make use of this option, so it really is a nitpick only relevant in theory.
+However, any client implementation such as unc-infra.must compute the total capacity as the sum of gas limits stored in the chunk headers to be compliant.
 Using a hard-coded `1000 Tgas * num_shards` would lead to incorrect block header validation.